-Figure 7A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Potchefstroom, JB Marks District (A) Rustenberg, Bojanala District (B), and City of Matlosana, Northwest Province during epidemiological weeks 31-45, 2021.
+Figure 7A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Potchefstroom, JB Marks District (A) Rustenberg, Bojanala District (B), and City of Matlosana, Northwest Province during epidemiological weeks 31-47, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-Three WWTPs are currently being tested in the Northwest province by Lumegen Laboratory (Figure 6a-c).
+Three WWTPs are currently being tested in the Northwest province by Lumegen Laboratory (Figure 6ac).
 Quantitative testing for SARS-CoV-2 levels in wastewater commenced in epidemiologic week 33, JB Marks Local Municipality (Potchefstroom), week 30 in Bojanala District (Rustenburg), and week 31 in City of Matlosana.

 The SARS-CoV-2 levels in the WWTPs in JB Marks and Matlosana showed very low levels SARS-CoV-2 from week 44, despite the increase in the number of clinical cases.
-Laboratory testing methodology and results are under review.
 The levels in Rustenburg WWTP in Bojanala may be increasing but require more samples.